iDash3/miniSAM/README.md

 ## Development & Building

-If you are working on the `tinysam` library itself:
+If you are working on the `miniSAM` library itself:

 - Install dependencies: `npm install`
 - Build the library: `npm run build`
-  This command cleans the `dist` folder, runs webpack to bundle the library, and then uses `npm pack` to create a `.tgz` tarball in the `tinysam` root directory (e.g., `tinysam-0.1.0.tgz`).
+  This command cleans the `dist` folder, runs webpack to bundle the library, and then uses `npm pack` to create a `.tgz` tarball in the `miniSAM` root directory (e.g., `minisam-0.1.0.tgz`).
 This tarball can be installed locally by other projects.